Reasoning from hypotheses in *-continuous action lattices: Preliminaries

-For ${!}$-formulae, besides logical rules which introduce the exponential modality, there are also \emph{structural} rules of permutation, weakening, and contraction.
+For ${!}$-for\-mu\-lae, besides logical rules which introduce the exponential modality, there are also \emph{structural} rules of permutation, weakening, and contraction.
 To be more precise, the complete set of exponential rules for $\EIAL$ is as follows.

+Since for ${!}$-for\-mu\-lae we have permutation and contraction, in sequences of the form ${!}\Xi$ the order and multiplicity of formulae does not matter.
+In the view of this, we shall use the same notation ${!}\Xi$ also for the corresponding \emph{set} of formulae, $\{ {!}A_1, \ldots, {!}A_n \}$.

-The calculus $\EIAL$ enjoys cut elimination.
+The calculus $\EIAL$ enjoys cut elimination: